Cosmological Perturbation in New General Relativity: Propagating mode from the violation of local Lorentz invariance: Background Equation with Matter Field

 We can verify that these equations coincide with those in GR by setting $c_{1} = - 1/4$, $c_{2} = 1/2$, $c_{3} = 1$.
 Taking into account the result of its DB analysis~\cite{Tomonari:2024lpv, Tomonari:2024ybs}, the violation of local LI appears in the weight, $2 c_{1} - c_{2} + 3 c_{3}\,$, which couples matters with gravitation.
 In addition, combining them, we obtain an equation to describe the time evolution of the Hubble parameter:

 If $2 c_{1} - c_{2} + 3 c_{3} = 0$ holds, that is, in Types 5, 8, and 9, the left-hand sides of two equations in Eq.~\eqref{simplified background equation of NGR with non-zero dotPhi} vanish.
 Therefore, the Hubble parameter is arbitrary, and in Types 5, 8, and 9, we cannot specify the background spacetime.
-Here, we note that $\dot{\Phi}_{0} = 0$ and $V_{0} = 0$ in this case.
+This result can be interpreted as indicating that matter does not contribute to the time evolution of the background spacetime.
+Therefore, perturbative analyses in these types effectively correspond to studying the propagating degrees of freedom just on maximally symmetric spacetime; these models are not suitable for cosmological applications.
+Nevertheless, the possibility of astrophysical applications, such as to black hole spacetime, would still remains open.